reekKiE/CompleteSuicideManual-En/English/chapter_2.md

 [^cns-regeneration]:
     Unlike peripheral nervous system injury, injury to the central nervous system is not followed by extensive regeneration.
 It is limited by the inhibitory influences of the glial and extracellular environment.
 The environment within the CNS, especially following trauma, counteracts the repair of myelin and neurons.

-## Case Study 4: Tragedy of attempted hanging -- Frank Nagai
+## Case study 4: Tragedy of attempted hanging -- Frank Nagai

 In October 1985, singer Frank Nagai (フランク 永井) (53 years old at the time) returned home from a performance at around 10 in the evening.
 He drank a little beer with his wife and went to bed around 10:30.
 But in the middle of the night, after walking out of the bedroom, he did not come back for a long time.
 When his wife came out to search, she found that he was hanging with four or five ties on the handrail of the spiral staircase between the first and second floors.
 It was around 3 in the morning.
 When the ambulance arrived, Nagai had no breathing or pulse and fell unconscious.
 When he was sent to the hospital, his pupils were dilated and he was in a state of "imminent brain death".
 But after four or five days, he miraculously regained consciousness.
 After a month, he could speak a few words, and when he saw the title of the song "君恋し", he could still recognize the character "君".
 Later, he could write "Nagai" (永井) from his name.
 Later, he was hospitalized and discharged several times.
 He is now able to do some walking and sing familiar songs on karaoke, which shows further recovery.
 Despite this, he could not recognize his wife and friends who came to visit him, and he was in a state of Alzheimer's disease.
 In 1989, he became a *kinchisansha*, a legally incompetent person who was not allowed to handle his own affairs[^kinchisansha].